EdanurOzdmr/EdanurOzdmr/README.md

 <h1 align="center">Hi 👋, I'm Edanur.</h1>
 <h3 align="center">I am a software engineer.
 I am currently doing a master's degree in the field of artificial intelligence applications in software security.
-I have been working professionally as a Back-end Developer for about 2 years.</h3>
+I have been working professionally as a Back-end Developer for about 2 years.
+In my career, I aim to improve myself on a global scale by rapidly adapting to new technologies throughout my life.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">